Back to UNC Today Archives

 Q: Will any other vaccines be available that day, e.g., pneumonia?A: No.

-Faculty from the University of Northern Colorado's School of Music offer outstanding professional performances in intimate settings during the Artist Faculty Recital Series, which continues its fall season Monday, Sept.
+Faculty from the University of Northern Colorado's School of Music offer outstanding professional performances in intimate settings during the Artist Faculty Recital Series, which begins its fall season Monday, Sept.
 16, when music professors John Adler, trumpet, and Justin Zanchuk, trumpet, take the stage of Hensel Phelps Theatre in the Union Colony Civic Center at 8 p.m.

 Other performances within the series include: